shunny2/docker-laravel/README.md

 [Scrim is a web application](https://github.com/shunny2/scrim-frontend) for registering and listing games.
 The application makes requests to the backend via API to perform its functions.

-For the development of Scrim, the most modern libraries that react can offer were used.
+For the development of Scrim, the most modern libraries that [React](https://reactjs.org/) and [Laravel](https://laravel.com/) can offer were used.

+The [scrim-backend](https://github.com/shunny2/scrim-backend/) uses JSON Web Token authentication to validate its users.

-API Documentation is available at: [/api/v1/docs](https://localhost:8000/api/v1/docs)
+API Documentation is available at: [/api/v1/docs](https://scrim-games.herokuapp.com/api/v1/docs)

 ## Technologies